WINNER OF THE EDINBURGH FRINGE

 HOW TO GET THERE? (click on the address for directions)

 10 mins walk from The Hague Central Station

 By car: Parking under Toernooiveld

-You can book your individual tickets online in the STET Ticketshop.
+You can book your individual tickets online at the STET Ticket Shop .

 * Children have to be accompanied by an adult